getgrav/grav-skeleton-multilang-site/pages/01.blog/getting-started/post.en.md

 ---
 title: Getting Started with Grav
+slug: getting-started
-date: 09:55 07-07-2015
+date: '09:55 07-07-2015'
-headline: Grav is super easy to install, just follow along...
+headline: 'Grav is super easy to install, just follow along...'
 taxonomy:
-    category: blog
-    tag: [grav]
+    tag:
+        - grav
+sitemap:
+    lastmod: '22:58 14-10-2025'
 ---

 Grav is very easy to install.
 Because it does not require a database, installation can be as simple as unzipping the Grav core (or a skeleton) in the server directory you wish to have your Grav install appear.

-Pretty much the only real requirement of Grav is that your server is running PHP 5.4 or higher.
+Pretty much the only real requirement of Grav is that your server is running PHP 7.4 or higher.
 You can use Grav with Apache, Nginx, LiteSpeed, IIS, etc.

 ---